mdtaha11/CrimeDetection/README.md

 Methodology:-
 For transfer learning we only used the output from the last pooling layer of Inception v3.
 The code for this part is given in the given file Generate_weights.py where we have passed each frame into the inception-v3 network and extracted a 2048 vector.
 The 2048 vector for each image is extracted in the form of list.
 We have 40 crime videos, hence 40*40 i.e. 1600 2048-vectors for crime videos and 40*30 i.e 1200 2048-vectors for normal videos.
-The final list has a length of 2800.
+We took 40 frames for each video and grouped them to represent them as a sequence for our RNN.
+The final list has a length of 2800(1600+1200).
 We convert it to a 3D array of dimension (70,40,2048) in the beginning of the file train.py.
+We also created a y variable for storing 1 for crime videos and 0 for normal videos.

+Then we split our dataset of 3D array into 80% training data and 20% test data.
+The model is then trained on this 3D array.
+See the code in the file train.py.

+We achieved an accuracy of 92.86%.
+You can improve this by trying more hyperparameter tuning and changing epochs and batch_size.
+You can also make this project real-time by using OpenCV.

+Thankyou, hope you undertood this project well.😁😁😁